Edmonton Opera

-Edmonton Opera is a professional Canadian opera company in Edmonton, Alberta, which performs in the Northern Alberta Jubilee Auditorium with its Opera Centre located at 15230 128 Ave in northwest Edmonton.
-The Opera Centre is home to a box office, production shops, costume storage, and a Jubilee stage-sized rehearsal hall.
-It celebrated its 50th anniversary during the 2013/14 season.
+Edmonton Opera is a professional Canadian opera company in Edmonton, Alberta.
+In the past they regularly performed at the Northern Alberta Jubilee Auditorium, but in recent years have been branching out and performing at a variety of stages throughout the city of Edmonton.
+The Edmonton Opera office is home to a box office, production space, and costume workshop, and is located at #102, 11442 1168 Street NW, Edmonton, Alberta.
+In their 2023/24 season, they celebrated their 60th anniversary season.

 History

-Approximately six amateur opera companies pre-date the Edmonton Opera’s founding in 1963.
+Approximately six amateur opera companies pre-date the Edmonton Opera's founding in 1963.
 After Mrs. J.B.
-Carmichael’s death in 1964, singers who had been involved with the Edmonton Operatic Society approached local pianist and voice teacher Jean Letourneau about working with them.
+Carmichael's death in 1964, singers who had been involved with the Edmonton Operatic Society approached local pianist and voice teacher Jean Letourneau about working with them.
 After a number of successful productions, the group changed its name to the Edmonton Professional Opera Association, with David Ker as the first president and Letourneau as the music director.
-"Professional" was dropped from the company’s name in August 1966, as the then-artistic director, Irving Guttman, argued that it should be obvious to all if a company is professional.
+"Professional" was dropped from the company's name in August 1966, as the then-artistic director, Irving Guttman, argued that it should be obvious to all if a company is professional.

 The first season, 1963/64, featured two productions: Madama Butterfly in October 1963, and Cavalleria Rusticana and Pagliacci in April 1964.
 In 1966, Letourneau convinced Guttman, then at the Vancouver Opera, to come to Edmonton.
 The artistic director from 1966 to 1998, Guttman would be a part of all four Western Canadian opera companies — Vancouver (founded 1958), Edmonton (founded 1963), Manitoba (founded 1969) and Calgary (founded 1972).

 Until 2008, the opera guild was one of many forms of support for the opera.
 Founded by Thelma Gregg, the group held many successful fundraisers and ensured everyone backstage was well-fed.

-Productions
+Production history

-Usually, three productions make up one season; though at the beginning, a season usually comprised two productions, and as many as five operas have been presented in one season, notably in 1992/93 and 1993/94.
+The number of productions each year varies from two operas to as many as five, although five operas have been presented only twice in the company's history, in 1992/93 and 1993/94.

 Repertoire includes the classic operatic works, as well as a handful of more contemporary pieces, especially in more recent years.
-The 2013/14 season will be the third time Salome has been seen in Edmonton, the fourth time for Die Fledermaus and the eighth time for Madama Butterfly — since it was the first piece presented in 1963, Puccini’s work is usually revisited near major anniversaries for Edmonton Opera.
-More contemporary works include Of Mice and Men (2001/02), Weil in Weimar (2004/05), Filumena (2005/06), Bluebeard’s Castle (2005/06), and Lilies (Les Feluettes) (2017/18).
-In 2012/13, the ATB Canadian Series comprised the world premiere of Shelter, co-produced with Tapestry New Opera, and Svadba – Wedding, produced by Queen of Puddings Music Theatre.
+The 2024/25 season offers four main shows and other satellite events and productions alongside their season.
+The main productions will be: